DesertedFuture/vrCapstone/README.md

 open unity then open extracted file

-to view within unity, make sure to toggle "puase on error" in the console
+to view within unity, make sure to toggle "puase on error" in the console voice commands are recognised but you can also use the F1 - F5 keys in replacement for voice commands